- Matthaus owns World Cup record and shares another

 A combative central midfielder, Matthaus is considered one of the finest footballers of his generation and achieved almost everything during a career as long and storied as it was successful.
 Having made 150 appearances, he remains Germany's most-capped player and boasts countless honours to go alongside the World Cup: Matthaus won UEFA EURO 1980, was a World Cup runner-up twice and lifted eight league titles across Germany and Italy (seven with Bayern Munich and one with Inter Milan).
 In addition to that, in 1991 Matthaus was chosen as FIFA World Player of the Year – to this day, the only German to have won the award.

-Now 56, Matthaus played in a record 25 World Cup games during his career.
-He featured at every tournament from 1982 until 1998, and is one of only three players - and the only outfield player - to have been part of five separate editions of the global showpiece.
-The others are Mexican goalkeeper Antonio Carbajal (1950 until 1966) and the still-active Italian goalkeeper Gianluigi Buffon (1998 until 2014).
+Matthaus played in a record 25 World Cup games during his career.
+He featured at every tournament from 1982 until '98, and is one of only three players – and the only outfield player – to have been part of five separate editions of the global showpiece.
+The others are Mexican goalkeeper Antonio Carbajal (1950 until 1966) and the still-active Italian goalkeeper Gigi Buffon (1998 until 2014).

 "It was a fantastic career, which makes me proud to this day," said Matthaus in an exclusive interview with FIFA.com.
 "Of course, it's particularly nice when you hold these records as an individual player, because they were really down to the strength of the team.
 It won't be easy to beat these records because it really does depend on the team around you.
 Buffon could play his sixth World Cup: he's a sportsman through and through and always conducts himself well on the field.
 One can only wish that in Russia he sets a new all-time record."

-Matthaus' first memories of the World Cup date from 1966: as a five-year-old, he followed the tournament on a black-and-white television and celebrated as the Germans progressed to the Final, where they eventually lost 4-2 to hosts England after extra time.
+Matthaus's first memories of the World Cup date from 1966: as a five-year-old, he followed the tournament on a black-and-white television and celebrated as the Germans progressed to the Final, where they eventually lost 4-2 to hosts England after extra-time.
 Matthaus made his first appearance at a World Cup 16 years later.

 "I was a little bit of a spare part really.
 I'd been in good form and just tried to give it my all in training.
 It was the veterans who had the final say, though, and I also came from Borussia Monchengladbach, a club less well regarded than Cologne or Bayern Munich.
 It was tough, as a young player, to get a chance.
 On the whole, the team didn't actually play that well, and so getting to the Final was quite an achievement.
 We got better as the tournament progressed and it was a great experience to be at a World Cup, although in truth, it was little more than that at that stage."